i05nagai/memorandum/language/english_speaking.md

         * filled with a particular meaning, quality, or sound
         * prints resonant with traditions of Russian folk art
 * conflict
+    * the two improvement plans conflict
+    * the politicians sometimes have conflicts
+    * this triggered the conflict between the police officers and the grou
+    * the teachers and the teachers ill come into conflict
 * priviledge
 * odd
     * at odds